 In Macular Degeneration, the retina at the back of the eye slowly degenerates.
-It affects mainly the sensitive central area of the retina (the macular), so as it progresses sharp central vision is lost.
-Macular Degeneration mainly affects people over 60, and sometimes family history or other medical conditions can increase the risk.
+It affects mainly the sensitive central area of the retina (the macula), so as it progresses sharp central vision is lost.
+Macular Degeneration typically affects those over 60, and family history or certain medical conditions can increase the risk.

 Early detection is key and might provide you with options to slow down progression.
 Do not dismiss poor vision as a part of getting old!

-New research has suggested that diet may play a role in reducing the risk of Macular Degeneration.
+Research suggests that diet may play a role in reducing the risk of Macular Degeneration.
 Spinach and Kale contain an ingredient that is protective against Macular Degeneration.
-Omega 3 fish oil also seems to be beneficial.
+Omega-3 fish oil also seems to be beneficial.
 Conversely, processed fats and smoking increase the risk.

-Over the last few years there have also been some new treatments with laser therapy and intra-ocular medication that helps certain forms of macular degeneration.
+Over the last few years there have been new treatments with laser therapy and intraocular medication that helps certain forms of macular degeneration.

 What can you do to reduce your risk of macular degeneration?

 For more information on Macular Degeneration visit Macular Degeneration New Zealand.

 |Highbury Optometrists Ltd||52 Mokoia Road Birkenhead Auckland||Ph 418 1347||Email shop @ highburyeye.co.nz||highburyeye.co.nz|